 Consider the Business Processes You Can Use in Your Parenting

 Once you’ve been running the business for a little while, you’ll start to bring that business acumen home.

 There are plenty of apps to help with the business side of your life, and a few that bring business tools into the home.

 The Sprout Baby app is basically a business scheduler for your baby: track milestones, keep up with doctor’s appointments, or socialize with other parents who can give advice brewed by experience.

 As a parent and as a small business owner, there will be days when you just can’t do everything yourself.
 That’s why it’s so important to look for support and assistance from fellow parents and entrepreneurs, so networking is crucial.

 We focus so much on online social interaction, but should also reach out to other local business owners, friends who live nearby, and neighbors.
 Seek out people who can act as mentors as the business grows.

-The accountancy membership organisation I mentioned earlier is a great example of how you can network with others in your field (particularly if you are an accountant).
-But there are similar membership programs and networking opportunities for entrepreneurs all over the world.
+The accountancy membership organization I mentioned earlier is a great example of how you can network with others in your field (particularly if you are an accountant).
+But there are similar membership programs and networking opportunities for entrepreneurs in various industries all over the world.